jiyuw/DATA_512_jiyuw/Data-512-A1/README.md

 | pageview_mobile_views | Counts of mobile visits from Pageviews API |

 ## Visualization
+The process of collecting data and analyzing is documented in this [Jupyter notebook](DATA512-A1_Data_Curation-Jiyu Wang.ipynb).

 The created visualization to compare the view counts of different access type from both APIs is shown below:
 ![view_counts](pageviews_wikipedia.png)